Why Some of Us Bruise Easily... and How to Get Rid of Bruises

 Here are a few of the top reasons most people bruise

-When playing sports or other activity and you get hit by an object or a person, then there’s a good possibility a bruise will appear within a few hours.
+When playing sports or participating in another activity and you get hit by an object or a person, then there’s a good possibility a bruise will appear within a few hours.
 The body will then start the healing process, and it should pass within days or weeks on its own.

 Autoimmune Disease that Affects Clotting